 A movement toward home,

-a cool breath of outside wind,
+the cool breath of an unseen wind,

 This, too, I realize now: irrefutable.

 Breathtaking Pieces on Beauty from Ashes